TheWebWeWeave/TheDonaldSchulzProject/site/content/songs/change-the-world.md

 **Change the World** is now available on all the streaming platforms.
 Below is a launcher for the song on several streaming platforms.
 Choose your favorite streaming platform and enjoy.

+---

 **Lyrics**

+---
-If I can reach the stars
+If I can reach the stars\
-Pull one down for you
+Pull one down for you\
-Shine it on my heart
+Shine it on my heart\
 So you could see the truth

-That this love I have inside
+That this love I have inside\
-Is everything it seems
+Is everything it seems\
-But for now I find
+But for now I find\
 t's only in my dreams

-And I can change the world
+And I can change the world\
-I will be the sunlight in your universe
+I will be the sunlight in your universe\
-You would think my love was really something good Baby, if I could change the world
+You would think my love was really something good\
+Baby, if I could change the world

-If I could be king
+If I could be king\
-Even for a day
+Even for a day\
-I'd take you as my queen
+I'd take you as my queen\
-I'd have it no other way
+I'd have it no other way\

-And our love would rule
+And our love would rule\
-In this kingdom we have made
+In this kingdom we have made\
-'Til then I'd be a fool
+'Til then I'd be a fool\
 Wishing for the day

-And I can change the world
+And I can change the world\
-I would be the sunlight in your universe
+I would be the sunlight in your universe\
-You would think my love was really something good Baby, if I could change the world
+You would think my love was really something good\
+Baby, if I could change the world